tjhickey724/pythonintro/notes/functions_scope_of_variables.md

 This is generally not a good practice, but we include it here so if you see it in the future you'll understand the code.

+The following code counts the number of times the square function is called by using a global variable "counter" that gets modified inside the square function.

 ``` python
 counter = 0